 - Difficulty proving value later in client relationships.

-These challenges are what spawned this idea of creating a process that will make the clients fear losing the agency instead of always the other way around.
+These challenges are what spawned this idea of creating a process that will make the clients fear to lose the agency instead of always the other way around.

 How Does the Licensing Model Work?